AmanKataria94/AmanSimpleStockApp/README.md

 Treated this challenge more like a game.
 Since no gui needed I made a small console app.

-Could be ported to be a more sophisticated web app.
-If desired please let me know.
+Occured to me late in the project that this could be better done over a REST API.
+If desired to change into one to showcase my skills a bit more please let me know.